 Kimberly D. Kendricks, Ph.D.

-Kimberly Kendricks is the Director for Interdisciplinary Collaboratives.
-As part of the Faculty Excellence Initiative, Kimberly Kendricks works collaboratively with faculty and staff on interdisciplinary initiatives that advance research, scholarship, and creative activity at UNLV.
-Prior to joining UNLV, Kendricks was Chair of the Dept. of Mathematics and Computer Science and Director of the Center for Human Performance and Sensor Applications at Central State University in Ohio.
+Kimberly Kendricks is the Director of Strategic Initiatives for Faculty Success.
+As part of the Office for Faculty Affairs, Dr. Kendricks works with faculty, staff, and academic and administrative units to strengthen and enhance university services and resources that support faculty success and career advancement.
+Prior to joining UNLV, Dr. Kendricks was Chair of the Dept. of Mathematics and Computer Science and Director of the Center for Human Performance and Sensor Applications at Central State University in Ohio.
 In her tenure at Central State University, she served as the Principal Investigator or Co-Principal Investigator for over $4.5 million internally to the university, and a sum total of $8.2 million collaboratively with neighboring institutions.
 For the mathematics classroom, she worked diligently to increase the success rate of students taking College Algebra, Trigonometry, Calculus, and Differential Equations.

-Kendricks has a sincere passion for mathematics and mathematics education.
-Through her success in the mathematics classroom, Kendricks led a National Science Foundation (NSF) grant program to guide the success of high achieving students in STEM and published the results of this program in peer-reviewed journals.
+Dr. Kendricks has a sincere passion for mathematics and mathematics education.
+Through her success in the mathematics classroom, Dr. Kendricks led a National Science Foundation (NSF) grant program to guide the success of high achieving students in STEM and published the results of this program in peer- reviewed journals.

 Areas of Expertise

 Groebner Basis Theory and its applications in robotics and gait analysis, and student retention and success in STEM (science, technology, engineering, and mathematics)